andrewmunsell/lfx/README.md

 node src/index.js -c config.json
 ```

+## Connectors

+LFX is designed to support management of LEDs over multiple types of interfaces.
+Initially, LFX has support for SPI connected LEDs, such as the WS2801 strand [sold by Adafruit](http://www.adafruit.com/products/738).

+Potential future connectors include:

+- Serial (to facilitate PC/Mac-Arduino-LED connections, for example)
+- TCP/UDP socket

+### Specification

+Each connector must take a configuration object in its constructor.
+The contents of this object are taken from the configuration file loaded by LFX.

+Additionally, the connector must implement a single method-- `render(Buffer)`.
+The render method accepts a Buffer of length `3 * LEDs`.
+The buffer passed into the render method is guaranteed to be a length divisible by 3 and contain bytes representing RGB values, with each triplet representing a single LED's state.

 ## JSON-RPC API

 The API is JSON-RPC 2.0 compliant and has several methods for managing the raw pixel data, as well as animations.
 It can be accessed over a TCP socket or over HTTP.